rabbitfishy/apex-settings/README.md

-These are just my apex settings.
+These are just my apex settings.<br>
 Since I'm wiping my drive, just gonna upload it here to use later.<br>
 As I don't remember my original settings.
 <br>